-To apply for a Home Based Business Major you will need to submit a floor plan of your home that shows the area used for the business and provide one off-street parking stall.
+To apply, you will need to submit a floor plan of your home that shows the area used for the business and provide one off-street parking stall.

-A Home Based Business Rural is only allowed on rural or agricultural land.
-Many of the same provisions of a major home based business apply, however you must also meet the minimum lot size of 4000m2.
-Only produce that is grown on site may be sold as a home based business on agricultural land.
+Only allowed on rural or agricultural land.
+Many of the same provisions of a major home-based business apply, though you must also meet the minimum lot size of 4000m2.
+Only produce that is grown on site may be sold as a home-based business on agricultural land.
 Exterior storage of materials or equipment is not permitted, and the business must not generate any noise, nuisance, or dust for adjacent properties.
-A maximum of 2 employees may work under this type of license.
+A maximum of two employees may work under this type of licence.

-A home based business on ALR land must conform to our zoning bylaw as well as the provisions of the ALC.
+A home-based business on agricultural land reserve land must conform to our Zoning Bylaw as well as the provisions of the Agricultural Land Commission.
 The business must not exceed 100m2, and must be contained within an accessory building or principal dwelling.
 Business that require storage for many vehicles, materials, or equipment are generally not permitted.
-For more information, shoot us an email: email@example.com.
+For more information, contact email@example.com.